ThiagoSordi10/Network-Scanner/README.md

 pip install -r requirements.txt
 ```

+And install Npcap (https://nmap.org/npcap/), if in Windows, just download and install.

 ## Usage

 First, change IFACE_NAME variable with the name of your network card (```ipconfig /all``` in CMD)